 This investigation focused on those persons who evacuated from WTC1 or WTC2 on 9/11.
-The research protocols are outlined below.
+The research protocols - which received Institutional Review Board (IRB) approval from John Jay College Of Criminal Justice in New York (JJ), the New York City Department of Health and Mental Hygiene (NYC DOHMH) and Pace University - are outlined below.